-The psychological trauma experienced after a burglary can range from intense feelings of anxiety, intrusive thoughts, night terrors and can extend beyond the threshold of your home and filter into your everyday life – into the workplace or school.
+The psychological trauma experienced after a burglary can range from intense feelings of anxiety, intrusive thoughts, and night terrors and can extend beyond the threshold of your home and filter into your everyday life – into the workplace or school.
 Victims may suffer from post-traumatic stress disorder (PTSD) which can last for weeks, months, or even years.

-Our homes are often viewed as an extension to ourselves – so when our home is ransacked and sentimental items were taken, there is an overwhelming sense of grief and a loss of control over our space – and ultimately our lives!
+Our homes are often viewed as an extension of ourselves – so when our home is ransacked and sentimental items were taken, there is an overwhelming sense of grief and a loss of control over our space – and ultimately our lives!

 Very often the homeowner is so distressed they prefer to move house – which is an expensive alternative to improving your security.

 Securing your home is vital – not only keeping you and your loved ones safe but the meaningful items and memories that you treasure.

 Have you been a victim of a burglary or household theft?